g3k0/myGarage/README.md

 - vehicle types;
 - and of course vehicle items;

 the application will show the data dinamically.
-When a vehicle is added or removed the available slots per level of the garage are updated.
+When a vehicle is added or removed from the frontend, the available slots per level of the garage are updated.

 Moreover, the application is responsive, I wrote CSS from scratch without use of any CSS framework, try to resize your browser window.